zturtleman/ioqw/README.md

 **A second breath of life for Xreal, based on Zack Middleton's ioq3ztm engine**

 Ioid3-qw is currently based on ioq3ztm and also contains code from [Spearmint](http://spearmint.pw/) (the successor of ioq3ztm), and code from other repositories owned by [Zack Middleton](https://github.com/zturtleman?tab=repositories).
-Some of the experimental changes made to this code repository will eventually find it's way into a standalone game based upon Spearmint (assuming Spearmint is alive and maintained).

 ## License: